AUSTRALIAN MADE

 Dry eye

 A tenacious and sticky eye discharge could result from a dry eye.
 Your canine's eyes aren't able to produce enough eye-cleansing tears.
-Common symptoms include inflammation and mucus, which could be caused by an injury, distemper or an autoimmune disease.
+Common dog eye infection symptoms include inflammation and mucus, which could be caused by an injury, distemper, or an autoimmune disease.

 Glaucoma in dogs

-The first signs include tearing, bulging and cloudy eyes.
+The first signs of a dog eye infection include tearing, bulging, and cloudy eyes.
 Glaucoma tends to cause a lot of pain, while veterinarians will try to manage the ocular pressure with drugs.

 Cataracts in Dogs